-Unused Painkillers: One Man’s Pain Relief Could Be Another’s Opioid Addiction
+Unused Meds: One Man’s Relief Could Be Another’s Opioid Addiction

-Surgery patients are usually prescribed opioids to ease postoperative pain, but more than two-thirds end up with leftover narcotics and don’t get rid of them, according to a new report.
+Surgery patients are usually prescribed opioids to ease postoperative aching, but more than two-thirds end up with leftover narcotics and don’t get rid of them, according to a new report.

 Moreover, most patients who have the extra opioid pills don’t lock them away, but leave them accessible to possible abuse by others, the researchers said.